ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _Evansville daily journal._](https://chroniclingamerica.loc.gov/lccn/sn86059181/1863-12-24/ed-1/seq-4)

 #### 1863-12-24 &middot; Evansville, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

-day, an elderly darkey, with a philosophic
-and retrospective cast of countenance,
-squatted upon his bundle, toasting him­
-self against the chimney, and apparently
-plunged into a state of profound medi­
-tation.
-Finding, npon inquiry, that he
-belonged to the 9th Illinois, one of the
-most gallantly behaving and heavy loos­
-ing regiments at the Fort DoheTson bat­
-tie, and part ot which was aboard, I be­
 gan to interrogate him on the subject.
 His philosophy was so much in the Fall­
 staffian vein, that I will give his views in